 Happy Birthday to You

 Clarence Campbell was born in Fleming, Saskatchewan, on July 9, 1905.
 He became the third president of the NHL, taking over for Red Dutton in 1946.
 He held his post until 1977.
-The league went for six teams to 18 during his 31 years at the helm.
+The league went from six teams to 18 during his 31 years at the helm.

 When the league expanded into two conferences and four divisions, in 1974, what is known today as the Western Conference was named the Campbell Conference.
 The winner of the Western Conference receives the Clarence S. Campbell Bowl each season.